SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 it is not possible to change its ``firstValue`` property, even though it is a variable property.

-This behavior is due to the fact that structures are :ref:`CustomTypes_ValueTypes`, and are treated as though they are one single value when they are copied, passed to a function, or marked as constant / variable.
+This behavior is due to the fact that structures are :ref:`CustomTypes_ValueTypes`.
+When an instance of a value type is marked as being a constant, so are all of its properties.

-The same is not true for classes, which are :ref:`CustomTypes_ReferenceTypes`, not value types.
+The same is not true for classes, which are :ref:`CustomTypes_ReferenceTypes`.
+If you asign an instance of a reference type to a constant, you can still change that instance's variable properties.

 ..
-TODO: this explanation could do to be improved.
+TODO: this explanation could still do to be improved.

 ..
 QUESTION: the same is actually true for computed properties of structures too (which surprised me, as they don't have storage).